kmcgrath/mongo_cache_store/README.md

 A Backend controls how MongoDB collections are used and manipulated as a cache store.

 MongoCacheStore ships with 4 backends, TTL, Capped, Standard and MultiTTL.

+Planned: GridFS
+  * For very large entries.
+Ex: Generate a large report (PDF, DOC, etc...), keep it around for a limited amount of time and have it automatically flush upon expiration.

 The major difference between each backend involves how entries are flushed.
 The core driver will always respect ActiveSupport's *:expires_in* parameter for hits and misses whether the entry has actually been flushed from the backend or not.